 Cabazitaxel injection may cause severe or life-threatening allergic reactions, especially when you receive your first two infusions of cabazitaxel injection.
 Your doctor will give you medications to prevent an allergic reaction at least 30 minutes before you receive cabazitaxel injection.
 You should receive your infusion in a medical facility where you can be treated quickly if you have a reaction.
 Tell your doctor if you are allergic to cabazitaxel injection or polysorbate 80 (an ingredient found in some foods and medications).
 Ask your doctor if you are not sure if a food or medication you are allergic to contains polysorbate 80.
-If you experience an allergic reaction to cabazitaxel injection, it may begin within a few minutes after your infusion starts, and you may experience the following symptoms: rash, reddening of the skin, itching, dizziness, faintness, or tightening of the throat.
+If you experience an allergic reaction to cabazitaxel injection, it may begin within a few minutes after your infusion starts, and you may experience the following symptoms: rash, reddening of the skin, itching, dizziness, faintness, swelling of the face, trouble breathing, or tightening of the chest or throat.
 Tell your doctor or nurse right away if you experience any of these symptoms.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to cabazitaxel injection.